How to normalize a vector in Python

 Computing RGB color similarity with normalized vectors

-By treating RGB values as vectors, you can normalize them to compare their core color properties without being skewed by brightness.
+By treating colors as vectors, you can normalize them to compare their similarity in hue without being affected by differences in brightness.

 import numpy as np